GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Files and directories

-GCS object names map directly to file paths using the separator '/', with directories implicitly defined by the existence of an object containing the directory path as a prefix.
-Directories may also be explicitly defined (whether empty or not) by an object with a trailing slash in its name.
+GCS object names map directly to file paths using the separator '/'.
+Object names ending in a slash represent a directory, and all other object names represent a file.
+Directories are not implicitly defined; they exist only if a matching object ending in a slash exists.

 This is all much clearer with an example.
 Say that the GCS bucket contains the following objects: